 Museum of Flight

 One of my kids’ favorite Seattle museums is the Museum of Flight near Boeing Field.
-It has impressive exhibits as well as some cool indoor and outdoor play areas.
+It has impressive exhibits and some cool indoor and outdoor play areas.
 Check the latest rates and availability.

 Is the Seattle CITYPASS Worth it?

-For families who want to hit up a lot of Seattle attractions, you might want to look into the Seattle CITYPASS.
+Families who want to hit up a lot of Seattle attractions might want to look into the Seattle CITYPASS.

-The CITYPASS is a discounted ticket package that provides admission to several of Seattle’s top attractions, including the Space Needle, the Seattle Aquarium, and the Pacific Science Center, among others.
+The CITYPASS is a discounted ticket package that provides admission to several of Seattle’s top attractions, including the Space Needle, the Seattle Aquarium, and the Pacific Science Center.

 You’ll save 44% or more on prepaid admission to 5 must-see attractions: